pixelrebirth/LifeTracker/README.md

 Master level distributes to characters like MTG?

+Analytics to do standard deviation of daily change to identify when I am on a strong or weak streak for alerting.
+This could be rewards taken vs data input where 0 is completely balanced, too many rewards is not enough work, too many tasks means under utilization of the reward system.
+This can be a 7 day rolling analytic and can be tied into notifications
 # Game Loop
 Area 10 start
     Do tasks to increase Dharma and Tokens